HullKendyl/energos/README.md

 ### Final group project for We Can Code IT Summer 2020

-### Goal of project was to create a SPA to empower users to intuitively design and customize their own personalized vision boards to help them envision and
+### Goal of project was to create a SPA to empower users to intuitively design and customize their own personalized vision boards to help them envision and reach their goals.
-reach their goals.
-They can s, quality images, and other design features to inspire their aspirations.

 Users can: